Candidates of the 1969 Tasmanian state election

 The 1969 Tasmanian state election was held on 10 May 1969.

 Retiring Members

-No MLAs retired at this election.
+No MLAs retired in the 1969 election.

 House of Assembly

 Sitting members are shown in bold text.
 Tickets that elected at least one MHA are highlighted in the relevant colour.
 Successful candidates are indicated by an asterisk (*).

 Bass

 Seven seats were up for election.
 The Labor Party was defending four seats.
 The Liberal Party was defending three seats.

 Braddon

 Seven seats were up for election.
 The Labor Party was defending four seats.
 The Liberal Party was defending three seats.

 Denison

 Seven seats were up for election.
 The Labor Party was defending three seats.
 The Liberal Party was defending four seats.

 Franklin

 Seven seats were up for election.
 The Labor Party was defending four seats.
 The Liberal Party was defending three seats.

 Wilmot

 Seven seats were up for election.
 The Labor Party was defending four seats.
 The Liberal Party was defending three seats.